 Rehearsals and performances

-Twenty staff lead ensemble rehearsals weekly in our new facilities.
+About twenty staff lead ensemble rehearsals weekly in our new facilities.
 Students lead many additional sectional rehearsals each week.
 There are four concert bands, four orchestras, three stage bands, two choirs plus a variety of chamber and jazz groups.

 Our students tour nationally and internationally sharing their talent with fellow music students.
 Students perform annually at the Royal Southstreet Eisteddfod, Melbourne Schools Bands and Strings Festival, Generations in Jazz and are regularly invited to perform at major events.
 Events have included the opening of State Parliament, the State Schools’ Spectacular, Don Burrow’s 80th Birthday, International Dance Sports, Monterey Jazz Festival in California USA, and events at the MCG and Grand Hyatt.